Orchestrate your builds and deployment with minimal code/config

 sfpowerscripts:orchestrator is a group of commands (or topic in the CLI parlance) that enables one to work with multiple packages in a mono-repo through the development lifecycle or stages.
 The current version of the orchestrator features these commands

 - 2.validate (sfdx sfpowerscripts:orchestrator:validate): This command goes in pair with the prepare command.
 It fetches a scratch org from the pool already created (by the prepare command) and deploys/unit tests the changed packages.
-Different validation mode options exist depending on your requirements for individual, fast feedback, thorough, and leveraging release configuration files.
+Different validation mode options exist depending on your requirements for individual, fast feedback, thorough, fast feedback release config, and thorough release config, and leveraging release configuration files.

 - 3.build (sfdx sfpowerscripts:orchestrator:build/quickbuild) : This command builds all the packages in parallel wherever possible by understanding your manifest and dependency tree.
 Goodbye to the sequential builds, where you fail in the n-1th package and have to wait for the next hour.
 This command brings massive savings to your build (package creation) time.
 Also use the quickbuild variant, which builds unlocked package without dependency check in intermittent stages for faster feedback.